The story of Tākina

 Tākina Events

-Since it opened in 1998, New Zealand’s national museum Te Papa has attracted millions of visitors from around the world.
-It has also served as a leading events venue, with dedicated spaces hosting more than 900 events per year.
+Since opening in 1988, New Zealand’s national museum, Te Papa, has attracted millions of visitors from around the world and served as a leading events venue.
 Located directly across the road from Tākina Wellington Convention and Exhibition Centre, Te Papa offers Tākina Events a further portfolio of spaces for events, with the additional benefit of years of exhibitions and events experience.